Stream Load

 10|Liam|[89,87,96,12]

-Load data into the following table structure:
+Import the data into the following table schema:

 CREATE TABLE testdb.test_streamload(